 Major entries included Schnitzer Motorsport and Team Davidoff.
 The new longtail F1s were able to overcome the 911s and, combined with mechanical woes for Mercedes, Schnitzer Motorsport took victory in the first three races, sending a clear message: “McLaren won’t go down without a fight.”

 But as soon as Mercedes recovered, it became apparent that the Silver Arrows were in a league of their own, winning both drivers’ and teams’ crowns.
-BMW officially left the project at the end of 1997, in order to build their own Le Mans Prototype: the BMW V12 LM.
+BMW officially abandoned the project at the end of 1997, in order to build their own Le Mans Prototype: the BMW V12 LM.
 At the same time, McLaren realised that the F1 could no longer compete and decided to pull out factory backing for 1998.

 1998 to 2005 – One last hurrah